Roxxik/Hello-BareMetal-Rust/README.md

 # Hello-BareMetal-Rust
 A simple PoC Hello World in Rust for BareMetal OS

-It is possible (by liballoc) to (unsafely) allocate chunks of memory, smaller than a whole page Next thing to do is porting libstd/ rusts liballoc
+It is possible (by liballoc) to (unsafely) allocate chunks of memory smaller than a whole page

+Next thing to do is porting libstd/ rusts liballoc

 # How to build